Density of group languages in shift spaces: Densities in shifts of finite type

 \section{Densities in shifts of finite type}

-The aim of this section is to apply our first density formula within the setting of \emph{shifts of finite type}.
+The aim of this section is to apply our main density formula (Theorem~\ref{t:first-main}) within the setting of \emph{shifts of finite type}.
 We provide a simple condition which guarantees topological transitivity of the skew product with a finite group; this in turn implies ergodicity for the product of the uniform probability measure on the group and a Markov measure on the shift.
-This includes the previously mentioned case of Bernoulli measures studied by Schützenberger, Berstel, and Hansel and Perrin~\cite{Schutzenberger1965,Berstel1972,Hansel1983}.
+This also includes the case of Bernoulli measures which we already discussed in the previous Section~\ref{sec:Bernoulli}.

 The question of ergodicity for skew products over Bernoulli measures was studied by Kakutani~\cite{Kakutani1951}, and the more general Markov case was studied by Bufetov~\cite{Bufetov2003}.
-The latter introduced a condition that he called ``strongly connected'' to characterize ergodicity of certain skew products involving Markov measures (Theorem~4 in \cite{Bufetov2003}).
-Restating Bufetov's criterion in our setting, for consistency of terminology, we rename this condition \emph{strong irreducibility}, abbreviated SI; his result was also recently extended in a preprint by Lummerzheim et al.~(\cite{pre:Lummerzheim2022}, Theorem~4.3).
+The latter introduced a condition that he called ``strongly connected'' to characterize ergodicity of certain skew products involving Markov measures~\cite[Theorem~4]{Bufetov2003}.
+Restating Bufetov's criterion in our setting, for consistency of terminology, we rename this condition \emph{strong irreducibility}; his result was also recently extended in a paper by Lummerzheim et al.~\cite[Theorem~4.3]{Lummerzheim2025}.

-In \cref{ss:sft} we define $\varphi$-irreducibility of a subshift with respect to a morphism onto a finite group, which characterizes topological transitivity in skew products. \cref{ss:sft} treats skew products of shift spaces over Markov measures, using the fact that irreducibility implies ergodicity.
-In \cref{ss:strong} we discuss strong irreducibility, which provides topological transitivity simultaneously for all skew products.
+In Section~\ref{ss:sft} we define $\varphi$-irreducibility of a subshift with respect to a morphism onto a finite group, which characterizes topological transitivity in skew products.
+Section~\ref{ss:Markov} treats skew products of shift spaces over Markov measures, using the fact that irreducibility implies ergodicity.
+In Section~\ref{ss:strong} we discuss strong irreducibility, which provides topological transitivity simultaneously for all skew products.